 can be felt on both sides of your body.

 - lung problems

-- hard calcium deposits underneath the skin (mostly seen in children)
+- hard calcium deposits underneath the skin, which

 - unintentional weight loss